 Peer reviewers are charged to evaluate the entire institution and its compliance with policy and not to evaluate the hiring of specific faculty members.
-If systemic non-compliance is identified, the peer team will seek additional information and, possibly, recommend

-HLC follow-up to ensure that the institution meets HLC's expectations.
+If systemic non-compliance is identified, the peer review team will seek additional information and, possibly, recommend HLC follow-up to ensure that the institution meets HLC's expectations.
 Several specific scenarios are outlined in the next section.

-HLC'S Review of Faculty Qualifications Related to the Revised Assumed Practice
+HLC's Review of Faculty Qualifications Related to Assumed Practice B.2.

-HLC has identified circumstances under which the revised Assumed Practice, once in effect, will influence the review of an institution.
+HLC has identified circumstances under which Assumed Practice B.2. will influence the review of an institution.
 These descriptors are intentionally brief, as information about HLC's processes is documented on hlcommission.org.